Nice to meet you.

 • Value is not communicated well enough on the landing page

-Forms and their landing pages, like much of marketing, are all about experimentation.
+Like much of marketing, forms and landing pages are all about experimentation.
 Leveraging A/B testing can help improve a form conversion rate.
 Copy can be tested, the layout can be changed, or information required from the visitor can be lessened.

 Form conversion rate = # of form submissions ÷ # of page visitors